6 Common Problems with the Toyota Land Cruiser FJ60 (Buyers Guide)

 How do I know if my carb is bad?
-In order to know you have a bad carburetor the engine will stumble, hesitate, sputter, run rough, or almost die at a low RPM range.
+In order to know you have a bad carburetor the engine will stumble, hesitate, sputter, run rough, or almost die at a low RPM.
 However, if you have to leave the choke out in order for it to keep running it can also be a faulty EGR valve.
-All of which will be checked when you rebuild the carb.
+All of this should be checked when you rebuild the carb.

-For those of you who live in high altitude, you're going to need this.
-However, before assuming the emissions control system is malfunctioning, check the fuel (Carburetor) and ignition systems carefully.
+Before assuming the emissions control system is malfunctioning, check the fuel (Carburetor, filters, pump, lines) and ignition systems carefully.
 THE MOST FREQUENT PROBLEM is simply a loose or broken vacuum hose or wiring connection.
 Always check the hose and wiring connections first.
 With trucks over 200k miles you're definitely going to need to replace the vacuum hoses.
+There's dozens of feet of vacuum line running through these trucks, so remain patient when doing checks on these lines.
 For people living in an altitude above 3,930 feet (And own an FJ60 within 1981-1987) you will need to check your HAC System (High Altitude Compensation).
 The HAC system advances ignition timing to improve driving performance at high altitudes.
 This is where people run into issues if they installed a Webber carb.
-The Webber will, more often than not, pass this system, thus significantly decreasing your engines performance.
+The Webber will bypass this system, significantly decreasing your engines performance.
 Unfortunately, anything past checking the vacuum hoses and connections I pass off to a mechanic who knows what they are doing.
-You need to get this right the first time, otherwise you'll be constantly frustrated at your 2F performance.
-3. FRONT AXLE SLUDGE
+You need to get this right the first time, otherwise you'll be constantly frustrated at your 2F's performance.

 Solution: I install an Old Man Emu steering damper on all of my FJ60's weather they have a lift or not.
-It strengthens and tightens the steering and allow the factory mechanics to operate smoothly with limited vibration.
+It strengthens and tightens the steering and allows the factory mechanics to operate smoothly with limited vibration.
 This is very inexpensive costing you $112 max for the part.
-You can instal it yourself but the factory stabilizer is extremely hard to get off without using an air tool.
+You can install it yourself but the factory stabilizer is extremely hard to get off without using an air tool.

 NOTE: If the truck still wobbles but the steering wheel is smooth then your drive shaft needs balancing.
-Another common issue with trucks over 200k miles.
-5. MILEAGE over 200k
+This is another common issue with trucks over 200k miles.

 Thank you for your support.
 If there is something I'm missing or needs to be corrected please send me an email.